New to MyHealth?

 Program Overview

 Stanford Health Care (SHC) is world-renowned for advanced patient care, particularly for the treatment of cancer.
-SHC is recognized by U.S. News & World Report as one of "America's Best Hospitals," currently on the Best Hospitals Honor Roll for the tenth year in a row and ranked #13 as the Best Hospitals for Cancer.
+SHC is recognized by U.S. News & World Report as one of “America’s Best Hospitals,” currently on the Best Hospitals Honor Roll for the 11th consecutive year and ranked #9 as the Best Hospitals for Cancer.
 Stanford Cancer Institute has been a National Cancer Institute (NCI) Designated Cancer Center since 2007 and is a National Comprehensive Cancer Network (NCCN) founding member.
-Annually, there are over 700 accruals to interventional clinical trials and over 250 actively recruiting clinical trials to pioneer new preventative, diagnostic, and treatment strategies.
+Annually, Stanford Cancer Institute accrues more than 2000 participants in over 250 actively recruiting clinical trials to pioneer new preventative, diagnostic, and treatment strategies.

 The Oncology Residency at SHC is a 12-month PGY2 specialty training program that offers extensive hematology and oncology experiences at Stanford Comprehensive Cancer Center.
 Two applicants are accepted per year.